codio/knowledge/source/instructors/authoring/guides/open_close_content.rst

 Open/close tabs from content
 ============================
-You can include links in your content to perform the same open and close actions as you do from the [open tabs](/courses/settings-actions/#open-tabs) dialog.
+You can include links in your content to perform the same open and close actions as you do from the :ref:`open tabs <open-tabs>` dialog.

 Syntax Summary
 **************